 In the willingness to pay for additional modern PUVs, the binary logistic model shows the transportation expenses, classifications, and satisfaction with the current mode of transportation, predicting a positive change in the commuters' willingness to pay for modern PUVs.
 However, these indicators are not statistically significant.
 Conversely, two indicators in the model have a significant relationship with WTP.
-The first is the additional amount willing to pay, wherein the lesser the additional the commuters have to pay, the chances are that commuters will answer No, they are not willing to pay.
+The first is the additional amount willing to pay, wherein the less the commuters have to pay, the chances are that commuters will answer No, they are not willing to pay.
 The second indicator that yields significant results is the overall level of importance perceived in the preferences by the commuters.
 The result shows that when commuters perceive the PUV commuters' preferences as less important, they are unwilling to pay for additional PUVs.
-This means that there is an inverse relationship between the perception of the commuter's preferences importance and their willingness to pay for additional modern PUVs.
-Similar to the concept, customers tend to pay more when they find value in the service or goods.
-The higher the satisfaction level of the commuters, the greater their willingness to pay for additional modern PUVs.
+This means that there is an inverse relationship between the perception of the concept, customers tend to pay more when they find value in the service or goods.
+The higher the satisfaction level of commuters, the greater their willingness to pay for additional modern PUVs.